PacktPublishing/CMake-Best-Practices/chapter_2/README.md

-# Example code for CMake Tips and Tricks - Chapter 2
+# Example code for CMake Best Practices - Chapter 2

 The project for this chapter is structured as a framework which contains three CMake targets and example driver application which consumes the framework.
 The project follows component based design principles.